HLVM CLI Reference

 hlvm ask --output-format json "count test files" # Single JSON result

-# Model selection and attachments
+# Model selection

 hlvm ask --model openai/gpt-4o "summarize this codebase"